-Let’s start with placing your plant in the right place: somewhere with some direct, but mostly indirect sunlight.
+Looking at plant care, let’s start with placing your plant in the right place: somewhere with some direct, but mostly indirect sunlight.
 Most houseplants prefer indirect sunlight where as succulents and cacti can handle brighter, more direct sunlight.
 Be sure to read the care instructions that come with your particular plant to make sure they get the right kind and amount of light they need to thrive.

 So why do plants need light, anyway?
 You’ve probably heard the term photosynthesis before.
 It’s the process by which plants use the energy of sunlight to convert carbon dioxide and water into glucose and oxygen.
 Simply put, it’s how plants eat.

-Some plants require more sunlight than others to accomplish this.
+As you are caring for a plant, you will notice some plants require more sunlight than others to accomplish this.
 Symptoms of poor light conditions include yellowing of new foliage; pale or smaller than usual leaves; weak growth; poor flowering; and burnt or brown leaves.

 Plants are like us humans, they get thirsty.
 To quench that thirst, they drink water.
 Also like humans, too much water can be harmful to some plants.

+When learning how to take care of your plants, watering can be a huge plant care pitfall.
 When watering your plants, keep the soil moist and avoid making it soggy.
 Allow the soil to dry out between waterings.
 Often times you can simply pick up the plant and see if it feels light.
 If it does, it needs some water.

 Generally speaking, watering once per week will do.
 That said, plants will need less water during the cooler months of the year as their growth slows.
 Plants that are in dry climates or exposed to direct sunlight may need extra water as evaporation may occur more rapidly.